-Goods Specification: any specification for the Goods, including any relevant plans or drawings, that is agreed in writing by the Customer and the Supplier.
+Goods Specification: Any specification of the goods, including any relevant plans or drawings, that is agreed in writing by the Customer and the Supplier.

-Supplier: Butyl Products Limited registered in England and Wales with company number 03141465.
+Supplier: Butyl Products Ltd., part of the Butyl Products Ltd. Group of companies, registered in England and Wales with company number 03141465.

 2.3 The Contract constitutes the entire agreement between the parties.
 The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.

 2.4 Any samples, drawings, descriptive matter or advertising issued by the Supplier and any descriptions or illustrations of the Goods or Services contained in the Supplier’s catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Services and/or Goods described in them.
 They shall not form part of the Contract or have any contractual force.

 2.5 These conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.